 Advanced HDR Tutorials

-I loved how he shows a handful of different options for high dynamic range (HDR) exposure blending.
+I loved how he shows a handful of different options for high dynamic range (HDR)

 HDR is a tool that can make or break photos of dynamic scenes.
 It’s crucial that you learn to utilise it properly, without going over the top.